What is Depression?

 She is getting thinner day by day, seems crankier day by day, becoming quieter day by day.
 These are the things her parents noticed, but they failed to notice her shattered eyes.
 All she heard is “you are going to be fine”, “everything is going to be okay”, and “don’t be a spoiled brat”.

 He is losing focus, he is not hanging out with his friends anymore, his thoughts are choking his throat and want to come out of his eyes, but hush! hush! you are a boy and you are not allowed to cry, society will mark you weak.
 You are a boy you are not allowed to be emotional and share your sad feelings, boys are meant to be strong!

-And there are many other untold stories just roaming around us with expressionless eyes and we are too busy in double tapping on someone else whom we don’t even know.
-The people are different, the age and gender are different, the situations are different and obviously the reasons are different but the problem?
-The problem is same- Depression.
+And there are many other untold stories just roaming around us with expressionless eyes and we are too busy in double-tapping on someone else whom we don’t even know.
+The people are different, the age and gender are different, the situations are different and the reasons are different but the problem?
+The problem is the same- Depression.

 Symptoms of depression

 Before trying to attempt depression management, one must know the symptoms-